neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Password-Api.md

 | restore | `/api/1.0/password/restore` | PATCH | Restore an earlier state of a password |

-# The create method
+# The create action
-The create method creates a new password with the given attributes
+The create action creates a new password with the given attributes

 #### Attributes
 | Attribute | Type | Default | Required | Description |